marco-buratto/signage-orchestrator/README.md

 **SIGNAGE ORCHESTRATOR**

-Signage Orchestrator is a central web interface you can use to schedule Raspberry Slideshow and Raspberry Digital Signage units (“players”) to slide media/display web urls in a calendar-based timetable.
+Signage Orchestrator is a centralized web interface you can use to schedule Raspberry Slideshow and Raspberry Digital Signage units (“players”) to slide media/display web urls in a calendar-based timetable.

 All available players are enlisted in the Players table (in the image only Slideshow players are available), if configured to use the Orchestrator.